marcelrienks/fluidity/README.md

 Fluidity is a secure HTTP/HTTPS/WebSocket tunneling solution designed for environments with restrictive firewalls.
 It enables applications to access external services through a cloud-hosted tunnel server using mutual TLS authentication.

-**Intended Use Case**: Deploy the server infrastructure first, then deploy agents that can dynamically discover and wake up servers as needed.
-The agent automatically manages server lifecycle - discovering IPs, waking idle servers, and maintaining connections.
+**Intended Use Case**: Deploy the server infrastructure (lifecycle Lambdas) first; agents always start a dedicated server instance on startup via lifecycle Wake/Query and manage that server for the lifetime of the agent process.
+Agents do not persist discovered server IPs to disk.

 _Predominantly vibe coded with mixture of claude and grok as a learning excercise._